aws-samples/amazon-location-geospatial-agent/README.md

 model Anthropic Claude 2 as its primary model.
 It is a Plan and Solve agent.

 ## Getting Started
 First, we need install all dependencies.
-This is not a Brazilified package.
 This agent uses `poetry` to manage dependencies.
 `poetry` is a dependency management and packaging tool for Python.

 First, we need to install poetry.
 If you are on OSX